tgxs002/HPSv2/README.md

 ```

 The benchmark prompts file, ie. `anime.json` is pure prompts.
 The corresponding image can be found in the folder of the corresponding model by indexing the prompt.
-Currently, the test data can be downloaded from [here](https://huggingface.co/datasets/zhwang/HPDv2)

 ## Environments